-MANAGEMENT DISCUSSION AND ANALYSIS Hilo Mining Ltd. For the nine months ended February 28, 2022
+MANAGEMENT DISCUSSION AND ANALYSIS Hilo Mining Ltd.

+For the three months ended August 31, 2022

-As of April 29, 2022
+As of October 17, 2022

-This Management Discussion and Analysis ("MD&A") of Hilo Mining Ltd. (the "Company" or "Hilo") provides a review of activities, results of operations and financial condition of the Company for the nine months ended February 28, 2022 and is performed by management using information available as of April 29, 2022.
+This Management Discussion and Analysis ("MD&A") of Hilo Mining Ltd. (the "Company" or "Hilo") provides a review of activities, results of operations and financial condition of the Company for the three months ended August 31, 2022 and is performed by management using information available as of October 17, 2022.
 We have prepared this MD&A with reference to National Instrument 51-102 Continuous Disclosure Obligations of the Canadian Securities Administrators.

-The unaudited condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-The MD&A should be read in conjunction with the Company's unaudited condensed interim financial statements for the nine months ended February 28, 2022, the audited financial statements for the period from incorporation on February 2, 2021 to May 31, 2021 (the "Financial Statements") and the MD&A for the period from incorporation on February 2, 2021 to May 31, 2021.
+The MD&A should be read in conjunction with the Company's audited financial statements for the year ended May 31, 2022 and the condensed interim financial statements for the three months ended August 31, 2022 (the "Financial Statements").
+The Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All monetary amounts, unless otherwise indicated, are expressed in Canadian dollars.
 The reader will note several references cited in the text, the details of which are provided at the end of the document.